Bridgewater College to host International Poetry Festival

 The command performance, which is free and open to the public, will be at 2 p.m. on Sunday, Jan.
 18, in Cole Hall.

 Stanley A. Galloway, a professor of English at Bridgewater and internationally recognized poet, has organized the conference as part of his Interterm class.

 “We want to demonstrate to students that these poets are real people, not just names in a book,” he said.
 “If my students can realize that poets are real people, it’s not so hard for them to realize that they, too, could be poets.
 Also, we want students to be more globally aware, and we want to achieve that, in part, by bringing the world to Bridgewater.”

 Bridgewater College is a private, four-year liberal arts college located in the Central Shenandoah Valley of Virginia.
 Founded in 1880, it was the state’s first private, coeducational college.
-Today, Bridgewater College is home to nearly 1,900 undergraduate students.
+Today, Bridgewater College is home to approximately 1,800 undergraduate students.

 Dick Vitale on Team of Destiny: “This is a hoops story you will LOVE!
 Jerry and Chris capture the sensational and dramatic championship journey by Tony Bennett and his tenacious Cavalier team.
 UVA was Awesome Baby and so is this book!”